PRINSUS-RIsk/SUS-Risk/research/publications.md

 - Stiletto, A., Rippo, R., Raffaelli, R., Trestini, S., Giampietri, E., Cerroni, S., The Role of Heuristics in Agricultural Risk Management: Insights from an Experimental Study on Apple Producers, Selected Paper prepared for presentation at the V Conference AISSA #under40, Naples, 4-6 June 2025.

 ### 2024 ###
-- Biagini L., Severini S., "The Determining Factors of Farmers’ Participation in Insurance Schemes: a Comparative Analysis of Machine Learning Tools " XVII EAAE Congress - Rennes – France -
 - Biagini L., Bozzola M., Severini S.,Variable inputs use as a risk mitigation strategy.
 An empirical assessment on irrigated ﬁeld crop farms in Italy.
 Selected Paper prepared for presentation at the 13th AIEAA Conference 20-22 June 2024. .
 - Rippo, R., Raffaelli, R., Trestini, S. Giampietri, E., Stiletto, A., Cerroni, S.,  Beyond Intuition: Experimental Analysis of Heuristic Influence on Apple Producers Risk Management, Selected Paper prepared for presentation at the 13th AIEAA Conference 20-22 June 2024.